KejPi/AbracaDABra/README.md

 You can also configure default folder to be used to store TII log in CVS format.
 By default it is `Documents` folder.
 Logging can be started from TII dialog.

+TII detector can run in _Sensitive_ or in _Reliable_ mode. _Sensitive_ mode is default, it gives good results but in some corner cases the detected weak codes might be invalid. _Reliable_ option on the other hand uses more conservative criteria to evaluate the TII, thus it generally detects less codes but with lower probability of fake detection.

 Last TII related option is a possibility to enable spectrum plot.
 This option is mostly for debug purposes.
 If enabled it displays spectrum-like plot in the TII Decoder dialog that shows sum of carrier pairs calculated from NULL symbol of DAB signal.

 _Note:_ It is not a real spectrum of NULL symbol but rather preprocessed TII information extracted from it.

 Plot can be zoomed in both axes by mouse wheel or in one axis by clicking on the axis a zooming by mouse wheel.
-When zoomed plot can be dragged by mouse, zoom is reset do default by right click on plot area. _Note:_ Optional [QCustomPlot library](https://www.qcustomplot.com) is needed for this functionality.
+When zoomed plot can be dragged by mouse, zoom is reset to default by right click on plot area. _Note:_ Optional [QCustomPlot library](https://www.qcustomplot.com) is needed for this functionality.

 <p align="center" width="100%">
 <img width="1185" alt="Snímek obrazovky 2024-12-28 v 17 30 49" src="https://github.com/user-attachments/assets/d2307701-0cab-4fdb-9dad-782d0987d7df" />